Troy Levy, a Rastafarian and a chef, is on a mission to show the world the positive potential of I-tal.

 “I want you to think positive and righteous, and the only way you’re going to do that is if you fuel your body with natural and I-tal things,” Chef Troy said.
 “It all starts with what you put into your body.”

-Chef Troy’s Caribbean Brunch takes place on Sundays 11 a.m. to 3 p.m. at Pulse Zero Bar and Cocktail Lounge, 224-01 Linden Blvd., Queen NY;
+Chef Troy’s Caribbean Brunch takes place on certain Sundays from 11 a.m. to 3 p.m. at Pulse Zero Bar and Cocktail Lounge, 224-01 Linden Blvd., Queens, NY.
+Contact 646-244-2450 to find out if this brunch is taking place before you go.